Is your business ready to go global?

 • HVLS (high volume low speed fans), saving 70% of the electric consumption from regular ceiling fans

-• Environmentally-friendly exterior wall thermal insulation from 85% newspaper and 15% borate minerals
+• Environmentally friendly exterior wall thermal insulation from 85% newspaper and 15% borate minerals

 A commitment to a sustainable future

-What do all these recently developed facilities have in common?
+What do all these FedEx facilities have in common?
 In addition to the use of eco, energy-saving building materials and automation sorting technology to save power and resources, many of our facilities are established directly within an airport.

-Infrastructure continues to be a crucial part of our global push to make FedEx operations more sustainable, alongside our plan to electrify our entire pickup and delivery fleet in the coming decade.
-To find out more about our sustainability journey, follow us on LinkedIn.
-You can also head over to our Sustainability page for more ways we’re reducing our environmental impact in the communities we serve.
+Infrastructure continues to be a crucial part of our global push to make FedEx operations more sustainable, alongside our plan to deploy more zero-tailpipe emissions vehicles in the coming decade.
+To learn more about our sustainability initiatives across Asia Pacific, head here.

 Our New E-Commerce White Paper Is HereOur New E-Commerce White Paper Is Here